study-ORCATech-cloud/learn-and-earn-fork/docs/contributor-community/contributing.md

-# Contributing to ORCATech Learning Platform 🤝
+# Contributing to LabDojo Learning Platform 🤝

-Thank you for your interest in contributing to the ORCATech Learning Platform!
+Thank you for your interest in contributing to the LabDojo Learning Platform!
 We welcome contributions from developers, educators, content creators, and learners of all skill levels.

 ## 🎯 Ways to Contribute